 Nothing prevents the growth rate from having a negative value.
 For example, if population were growing faster than GDP, the growth rate of y would be negative.
-You can see that this is a possibility from Equation (4.8).
+You can see that this is a possibility from Equation (4.11).
 Assume that g = .02 and n = .04, which is large, but not out of the question.
 Figure 4.4 shows what the path of y through time would look like.
 It is amazing how quickly y(t) falls to near-zero at only a 2% annual decline.
-Luckily, such long-run declines are extremely rare, even with war and very unstable government.
+Luckily, such long-run declines are rare, even with war and very unstable government, although they are more common than you probably think.